-&lt;sup>5 This baseline has been selected as it provides projections for 20-year time periods (e.g. 2020 - 2039).
+&lt;sup>4 This baseline has been selected as it provides projections for 20-year time periods (e.g. 2020 - 2039).

-- 14.7.10 Species which don't migrate, for instance schooling pelagic species, like the lesser sandeel, are likely to be affected more locally, with potential impacts to abundance (Frederiksen et al., 2006).
-It is predicted that changes to sea water temperatures may alter the spawning period of certain species, such as whiting, sole, and sprat, who have an energy-income breeding strategy where spawning period is temperature dependent (Heath et al., 2012). - 14.7.11 In the short-term (i.e. between the time of writing in 2020 and beginning of construction in Q3 2022), climate change is expected to have a negligible impact on fish.
-However, in the medium-term and long-term (i.e. commencement of operation in 2026 and during the operational lifetime of the Proposed Development, respectively), climate change may have the following impacts: - Increased frequency and severity of droughts reducing water levels or drying-out of watercourses may impact migratory fish prohibiting access to upstream spawning habitats; - Increased frequency and severity of flooding leading to the mortality of fish adults, juveniles, and eggs; - Shift in north-south and onshore-offshore distributions of species and functional habitats due to increasing sea temperatures; and - Changes in the timing of spawning and other lifecycle characteristics due to increasing sea temperatures. - 14.7.12 Overall, it is difficult to say with any certainty the potential magnitude of changes to fisheries and fish ecology within the study area prior to and during construction and operation of the Proposed Development.
+- Increased frequency and severity of droughts reducing water levels or drying-out of watercourses may impact migratory fish prohibiting access to upstream spawning habitats; - Increased frequency and severity of flooding leading to the mortality of fish adults, juveniles, and eggs; - Shift in north-south and onshore-offshore distributions of species due to increasing sea temperatures; and - Changes in the timing of spawning and other lifecycle characteristics due to increasing sea temperatures. - 14.7.12 Overall, it is difficult to say with any certainty the potential magnitude of changes to fisheries and fish ecology within the Study Area prior to and during construction and operation of the Proposed Development.
 However, it is unlikely that significant changes in baseline conditions would be detectable above natural variability in the short and medium-term but may be observed in the long-term.